Augusto Solari: Career

 Born in Rosario, Solari began his career at River Plate and was a member of the sides that won the 2013–14 Primera División, 2014 Copa Sudamericana and 2015 Copa Libertadores titles, among others.
-He scored his only goal for La Banda on 29 March 2015 in a 3–2 win at Gimnasia de La Plata.
+He scored his only goal for La Banda on 29 March 2015 in a 3–2 win at Gimnasia.

-At the end of 2015, Solari was loaned for a year to Nelson Vivas' Estudiantes de La Plata.
+At the end of 2015, Solari was loaned for a year to Nelson Vivas' Estudiantes.
 In February 2017, this agreement was extended for a further year.
-On 25 May he scored the only goal of a home win over Botafogo in the Copa Libertadores group stage, though the team did not advance.
+On 25 May, he scored the only goal of a home win over Botafogo in the Copa Libertadores group stage, though the team did not advance.

 In July 2017, Solari transferred to Racing Club on a four-year deal, after being removed from Marcelo Gallardo's plans.
 The following 6 May, on his return to Estudiantes, he was sent off after 39 minutes of a 2–1 win.
 He added another league title to his tally in 2018–19; he contributed a career-best five goals to their campaign.

-On 23 January 2021, Solari joined La Liga club RC Celta de Vigo on a 21/2-year deal.
+On 23 January 2021, Solari joined La Liga club Celta on a 21/2-year deal.
 He was signed by his former Racing manager Eduardo Coudet, for a fee of €500,000.
-He made his debut on 1 February in a goalless draw at Granada CF, replacing Nolito after an hour.
-His first goal concluded a 2–0 home win over Levante UD, nine minutes after coming on for fellow scorer Brais Méndez.
+He made his debut on 1 February in a goalless draw at Granada, replacing Nolito after an hour.
+His first goal concluded a 2–0 home win over Levante, nine minutes after coming on for fellow scorer Brais Méndez.